input-output-hk/marlowe-agda/src/Marlowe/Language.lagda.md

----
-title: Marlowe.Language
-layout: page
----

-This module specifies the domain model for a Marlowe contract.

 ```agda
 module Marlowe.Language where
 ```

+This module specifies the domain model for a Marlowe contract.

 <!--
 ## Imports